January Gardening Tips and To-Dos for the Pacific Northwest

 If you are storing bulbs, tubers, or corms indoors, check to make sure that they aren’t too dry or rotting.

-Check on any plants that you are overwintering, such as geraniums, to make sure they are not too dry and cut off any areas that may be diseased to keep them from spreading to the other parts of the plant.
+Check on any plants you are overwintering, such as geraniums, to ensure they are not too dry, and cut off any areas that may be diseased to keep them from spreading to the other parts of the plant.

 Push down any bulbs or perennials that are coming out of the soil.
-Alternating freezing and thawing weather, hard rains, and irritating moles can cause bulbs and perennials to pop up out of the ground which can expose their roots and dry them out and die.
+Alternating freezing and thawing weather, hard rains, and irritating moles can cause bulbs and perennials to pop out of the ground, exposing their roots, drying them out, and dying.

 Replace mulch around the plant if needed.